janetechinc/ssosync/README.md

 # SSO Sync (with patches)

+>NOTE: This this version is NOT in the AWS Serverless Application Repository and has not been tested in a Lambda deployment.
+>
 >This version of `ssosync` has a number of patches applied:
 >
 >- [#55](https://github.com/awslabs/ssosync/pull/55) Accept multiple --group-match for OR search.